Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake - UrduPoint

 Anti-junta fighters in the country have declared a two-week partial ceasefire in quake-affected regions starting Sunday, the shadow "National Unity Government" said in a statement.

-The UN said overnight that a severe lack of medical equipment is hindering Myanmar's response to the quake, while aid agencies have warned that Myanmar is unprepared to deal with a disaster of this magnitude.
+The UN said overnight that a severe lack of medical equipment is hindering Myanmar's response to the quake, while aid agencies have warned that the country is unprepared to deal with a disaster of this magnitude.

 Some 3.5 million people were displaced by the raging civil war, many at risk of hunger, even before the quake struck.